Shannon-Yang/SYMoyaNetwork/README.md

 ```
 Now using `SYMoyaNetwork`, you no longer need to worry about how to convert the response into the data you want, you only need to care about the data you want, `SYMoyaNetwork` has already done all this.

-`SYMoyaNetwork` provides common data type parsing for a variety of data types, such as: `JSON`, `String`, `Image`, `HandyJSON`, `ObjectMapper`, `Codable`, `SwiftyJSON`, when used You only need to care about the data you want to get, and you don’t need to care about the rest. `SYMoyaNetwork` has already prepared the `Response` of [Moya](https://github.com/Moya/Moya) Analysis, you only care about your business implementation.
+`SYMoyaNetwork` provides common data type parsing for a variety of data types, such as: `JSON`, `String`, `Image`, `ObjectMapper`, `Codable`, `SwiftyJSON`, when used You only need to care about the data you want to get, and you don’t need to care about the rest. `SYMoyaNetwork` has already prepared the `Response` of [Moya](https://github.com/Moya/Moya) Analysis, you only care about your business implementation.

 `SYMoyaNetwork` not only converts the `Response` of [Moya](https://github.com/Moya/Moya), but more importantly, in [Moya](https://github.com/Moya/Moya) `SYMoyaNetwork` has helped you with network caching.
 In most applications, network caching is very important.
 It can make your App display faster.
 Data can save data traffic for users.
 It can be said that it is a very important decision at the network layer.
 Therefore `SYMoyaNetwork` provides the implementation of commonly used network caching strategies.
 Please refer to [Data Caching](### data cache).